-Why May You Need to Dry Wood in the Oven?
+Why Dry Wood in the Kitchen Oven?

-How To Dry Your Wood in Oven?
+How to Dry Your Wood Pieces in the Oven?

 Keep in mind that while it’s entirely OK to dry the pieces of moist wood in your typical kitchen oven, putting the wood that is already dried in an oven can scorch and burn it hard.